ARM-DOE/ADI/README.md

 To develop algorithms in Python 2.7+:
 * 'netCDF4 <http://code.google.com/p/netcdf4-python/>'_ 1.0.2+
 * 'NumPy <http://www.scipy.org>'_ 1.6+

-### Install

-Installation and complilation of the source code is not fully documented, but will be in the future.
-However the latest source code for ADI can be obtained from the GitHub repository, https://github.com/ARM-DOE/ADI by downloading and unpacking the zip file <https://github.com//ARM-DOE/ADI/archive/ADI_source.tar.gz>  of the source code.

 ### To Install a Build of ADI: